dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error to call an expression whose type is potentially nullable and not `dynamic`.

-It is an error if a top level variable or static variable with a non-nullable type has no initializer expression unless the variable is marked with the `late` modifier.
+It is an error if a top level variable or static variable has a non-nullable type and no initializer expression unless the variable is marked with the `late` modifier.

 It is an error if a class declaration declares an instance variable with a